leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/mirror.rst

    so the UVs can be moved outside the image and not used for baking, but still be used for display.

 Vertex Groups
-   Try to mirror existing vertex groups.
+   Try to mirror existing vertex groups, with the following specific prerequisites:

-   A very nice feature, but one that has very specific prerequisites:

-   - The vertex groups you want to mirror must be named following the usual left/right pattern (i.e. suffixed by something like ".R", ".right", ".L", etc.).
+   - The vertex groups you want to mirror must be named following the usual left/right pattern (i.e. with suffixes like ".R", ".right", ".L", etc.).
    - The mirror side vertex group must already exist (it will not be created automatically).
      It must also be completely empty (no vertices assigned to it).